Section 4: General organisation

 (b) State Conveners must ensure that the "State Sporting Organisation" has in place clear guidelines for addressing the problems that may occur in relation to violence in their sport.
 In matters of suspension, school/ "State Sporting Organisation" suspensions should carryover.

-(i) Should a school bring the CHS into disrepute in any code, that school may be disqualified from that sport knockout in that year or denied entry into the knockout in the following year.
+(i) Should a school bring the NSWCHSSA into disrepute in any code, that school may be disqualified from that sport state-wide competition in that year or denied entry into the state-wide competition in the following year.

-(ii) Should a school bring the CHS into disrepute in two or more knockouts in any one year that school may be disqualified from that sport knockout in that year or denied entry into all knockouts in the following year.
+(ii) Should a school bring the NSWCHSSA into disrepute in two or more state-wide competitions in any one year that school may be disqualified from that sport state-wide competition in that year or denied entry into all state-wide competition in the following year.

-(iii) Should a teacher or student bring the CHS into disrepute or breach the D of E Code of Conduct they may have consequences placed on their involvement in CHS events including being denied involvement in competitions organised by CHS in the following year.
+(iii) Should a teacher or student bring the NSWCHSSA into disrepute or breach the Department of Education Code of Conduct they may have consequences placed on their involvement in NSWCHSSA events including being denied involvement in competitions organised by NSWCHSSA in the following year.

 (d) Zone/Regional Sport

-(i) Should a school bring the zone/region into disrepute in any code, that school may be disqualified from that sport knockout in that year or denied entry into that sport knockout competition in the following years competition.
+(i) Should a school bring the zone/region into disrepute in any code, that school may be disqualified from that sport state-wide competition in that year or denied entry into that sport state-wide competiton in the following years competition.

-(ii) Should a school bring the zone/region into disrepute in 2 or more sports in any one year that school may be disqualified in all knockouts to be completed that year and also be denied entry into all Knockouts in the following year.
+(ii) Should a school bring the zone/region into disrepute in two (2) or more sports in any one (1) year that school may be disqualified in all state-wide competiton to be completed that year and also be denied entry into all state-wide competitons in the following year.

-(iii) Recommendations regarding the participation of schools in zone, region or CHS sporting or knockout competitions, should be forthcoming from a constituted judiciary/disciplinary committee at the appropriate level where the school was deemed to have committed the act.
+(iii) Recommendations regarding the participation of schools in zone, region or NSWCHSSA sporting or state-wide competiton, should be forthcoming from a constituted judiciary/disciplinary committee at the appropriate level where the school was deemed to have committed the act.

 (e) Reporting serious incidents